×

 We believe an absolute return, inflation-linked benchmark is the most appropriate primary measure against which to evaluate the long-term performance of our infrastructure strategies.
 The approach ensures the focus of portfolio construction remains on delivering consistent absolute real returns over the long term.

-On an absolute basis, the Strategy saw positive contributions from five of eight sectors in which it was invested in the quarter, with the electric utility and toll roads sectors the top contributors and renewables and energy infrastructure the main detractors.
+On an absolute basis, the Strategy saw positive contributions from all eight sectors in which it was invested in the quarter (out of 10), with electric utilities, energy infrastructure and rail the top contributors.

-Relative to the FTSE Global Core Infrastructure 50/50 Index and on a U.S. dollar basis, the Strategy outperformed in the fourth quarter, driven by strong stock selection in the electric, water and gas utility sectors as well as toll roads.
-Stock selection in the airports sector, a renewables overweight and a lack of ports exposure detracted.
+Relative to the FTSE Global Core Infrastructure 50/50 and on a U.S. dollar basis, the Strategy outperformed in the quarter, driven primarily by stock selection in the rail and airports sectors.
+A lack of ports and communication towers was also beneficial.
+Conversely, stock selection in electric utilities, underweights to energy infrastructure and gas utilities and overweights to airports and toll roads detracted.

 Related Perspectives